SoftwareEngineeringToolDemos/ICSE-2013-DRC/README.md

 * :white_check_mark: [The original source code for the tool](SomeExecutableInTheRepo) (available)
 * :white_check_mark: [A slightly modified version of the source code](AnotherExecutableInTheRepo) [Jayant Dhawan](https://github.com/jayantdhawan) got working (available)

 This repository was constructed by [Jayant Dhawan](https://github.com/jayantdhawan) under the supervision of [Emerson Murphy-Hill](https://github.com/CaptainEmerson).
-Thanks to Hung Hung Viet Nguyen (primary author of the tool) for his help in resolving tool dependencies.
+Thanks to Hung Hung Viet Nguyen (one of the authors of the tool) for his help in resolving tool dependencies.